mangofever/iOS-Gherkin/README.md

 pod 'Gherkin'
 ```

-This is a basic idea.
-So please give feedbacks to improve iOS-Gherkin.
+Please give feedbacks to improve iOS-Gherkin.
 Thank you!